vubiostat/accre_tutorial/README.md

 module load R/4.2.1
 ```

-With R loaded once can proceed to install packages.
+With R loaded one can proceed to install packages.
 Chose local library when
 asked.

 ```